-Want something to pack in your suitcase to brighten up rainy days?
+Want something to brighten up rainy days?
 Try a reading card game!
-This kind of targetted practice is much more fun and productive than yet more guessy reading.
+This kind of targeted practice is much more fun and productive than yet more guessy reading and should genuinely transfer to their spellings.

 Play any normal card deck games, but they just need to say the words on the card as they put them down.
 They have made some videos of suggested games.
 This is great because you can play a million games with the same deck or mix and match games.
 Little ones can play simpler card games and older ones and adults can play awesome card games, whilst getting better at reading.